What To Do If Oven Makes Noise When Heating Up

 Signs That Your Oven Is Faulty And Needs Repair

-Noise alone cannot be used as a parameter to tell your oven is faulty.
+The noise alone cannot be used as a parameter to tell your oven is faulty.
 If your oven makes noise but functions properly, it might not be a major source of concern.
 If your oven malfunctions and makes noise, the noise could guide you to the root of your problem.
-Here are a few indicators to a faulty oven:
+Here are a few indicators of a faulty oven:

 1. Abnormally Loud Noise